hu4i/hu4i.github.io/content/notes/deep-learning/index.md

 #### The cross-entropy cost function

-From the equations of [back propagation](#back-propagation) we can infer that saturated output neuron will lead to low learning rate (See [this](http://neuralnetworksanddeeplearning.com/chap3.html#the_cross-entropy_cost_function)).
+From the equations of [back propagation](#back-propagation) we can infer that saturated output neuron will lead to low learning rate (see [this](http://neuralnetworksanddeeplearning.com/chap3.html#the_cross-entropy_cost_function)).
 We can define another cost function to eliminate the influence of the sigmoid function:

 {{< admonition type=note title="Cross-Entropy cost function" open=true >}}